 If you or a loved one suffered a brain injury due to someone else’s carelessness, the Law Offices of Anidjar & Levine can fight for compensation on your behalf.
-A Cape Coral traumatic brain injury lawyer from our firm can coordinate your insurance claim or lawsuit while you focus on your recovery.
+A Cape Coral personal injury lawyer from our firm can coordinate your insurance claim or lawsuit while you focus on your recovery.

 The potential value of your case

 A big question for many accident victims is how much their case may be worth.
 Your traumatic brain injury case’s total value is computed based on several factors.
 Three primary factors include:

 - Liability: The person or people responsible for your injury.

 - Damages: The sum of money awarded as compensation for your injury.